SolidOS/solid-ui/Documentation/FormsReadme.md

 - [ui:Form and ui:Group examples](https://solidos.github.io/solid-ui/Documentation/form-examples/structures.html)
 - [ui:Classifier and ui:Options example](https://solidos.github.io/solid-ui/Documentation/form-examples/structures2.html)
 - [ui:Choice example](https://solidos.github.io/solid-ui/Documentation/form-examples/structures3.html)
-- and you want to wrap your head around the entire UI vocabulary being rendered [here it is](https://solidos.github.io/solid-ui/Documentation/form-examples/edit-form-form.html)
+- if you want, you can try to wrap your head around [a rendering of the entire UI vocabulary](https://solidos.github.io/solid-ui/Documentation/form-examples/edit-form-form.html) _(Scroll to the far right if all you see is a column or two of plain text...)_

 Most interesting is maybe how it is all wired together in the [test-form.js](https://github.com/SolidOS/solid-ui/blob/main/Documentation/form-examples/test-form.js) while the code for the form itself is mostly under [solid-ui/src/widgets/forms.js](https://github.com/SolidOS/solid-ui/blob/main/src/widgets/forms.js).